Kallbrig/NBA/Clustering Experiment/README.md

 ## The Results:

 + I did 4 groups.
 The 4 groups seemed to be Good Players/Good Teams, Good Players/Bad Teams, Bad Players/Good Teams, Bad Players/Bad Teams.
-+ I thought it would use PG, SG, SF and F/C, but it classified a lot more onto team stats.
++ I thought it would use PG, SG, SF and F/C, but it classified a lot more using team stats.

 ## Why I Did This: